QinXinlan/qinxinlan.github.io/_projects/en/1_project.md

 Well, thanks Sherlock.
 How is that of interest?

 Because we know how a blink _should_  propagate, with a smooth and gradual attenuation from the frontal electrodes (closest to the eyes) to the occipital electrodes.
-When this pattern deviates, we can identify a faulty electrode.
+When this pattern deviates, we can identify a faulty electrode (the orange one).

 <div class="row justify-content-sm-center">